hdelany/battleship_game/README.md

 ## 1. How to run
-To start the game, first import the source files from this repository, then run the **Main.java** class.
+To start the game, import the source files from this repository and run the **Main.java** class.

 If you successfully installed the game it will show the following window: